dhis2/dhis2-docs-implementation/content/implementation/upgrades-planning.md

 **Training considerations:**

-* Identify which user groups need training based on the changes
-* Determine appropriate training approaches for different user groups:
+Based on an evaluation of the changes between the current version and that being introduced in the upgrade process, a decision needs to made as to potential training requirements for different groups of users.

+Example of training approaches include:

-  * In-person workshops for major changes
+* In-person workshops/trainings
 * Online webinars for minor updates
 * Self-paced learning materials
 * Quick reference guides or job aids

+In-person trainings are in generally considably more costly than any virtual/online trainings, though any of these approaches require at least some investment in staff time.
+However, there can sometimes be opportunities to leverage existing activities to reduce the costs, and these should be considered.
+For example, in cases where there are routine data review meetings that bring together relevant users, it might be possible to add a session reviewing changed functionality in a coming upgrade.
+Similarly, if there are mechanism for regular refresher trainings in place, this is an area where upcoming changes can be presented.

-* Consider budget implications for:
+In general, when planning trainings you will need to consider budget implications for:

   * Training venue and logistics
   * Travel costs for trainers and participants
   * Development of training materials
   * Staff time for preparation and delivery

-**Training resources:**
+**Documentation and training resources**

+Upgrades that include user-facing changes may require development of dedicated training resources, but also implies updating existing training resources and documentation.
+This includes:

-* Create or update user manuals
+* Updating user manuals
-* Develop quick reference guides for new features
+* Developing quick reference guides for new features
-* Record video tutorials for common tasks
+* Recording video tutorials for common tasks
-* Prepare practical exercises for hands-on learning
+* Preparing practical exercises for hands-on learning
 * Consider developing a train-the-trainer program for sustainable capacity building